hartnetl/turtle-tallies/README.md

     ![raw 2020 data sheet](static/readme/raw-20.png)

     </details>
-- green_20 contains the Green turtle nesting data only from 2020
+- green_20 contains the Green turtle nesting data from 2020
     <details>
     <summary>Click to expand</summary>

     ![Green turtle 2020 data sheet](static/readme/green-20.png)

     </details>
-- log_20 contains the Loggerhead turtle nesting data only from 2020
+- log_20 contains the Loggerhead turtle nesting data from 2020
     <details>
     <summary>Click to expand</summary>

     ![Loggerhead 2020 data sheet](static/readme/log-20.png)

     </details>
-- admin stores values to be returned to the user
+- admin stores calculation values to be returned to the user.
+data_log_stock: stores the result of the calculation for remaining temperature data loggers.
+total nests: stores the sum of all nests laid this season.
+last year total nests: stores the sum of all nests laid the previous year.
+total green: The number of nests laid by Green turtles this season.
+total log: The number of Loggerhead nests laid this season.
+green difference: The stored value of the number of last years green turtle nests minus this years.
+log difference: The stored value of the number of last years loggerhead turtle nests minus this years.
+attempts: The total number of times turtles were recorded on the beach, whether they successfully built a nest or not.
+total difference: The stored value of the number of last years loggerhead turtle nests minus this years.
     <details>
     <summary>Click to expand</summary>